convox/docs/docs/reference/cli-commands/rack-params.md

 NLBPreserveClientIP            No
 ```

-Unique prefixes are accepted — `-g net` resolves to `network`, `-g nlb` resolves to `nlb`.
+Unique prefixes are accepted: `-g net` resolves to `network`, `-g nlb` resolves to `nlb`.
 Ambiguous prefixes emit an error that names the collisions and suggests shortest-unique alternatives:

 ```text
 $ convox rack params -g n